Characters in the Novels of the Company: Defectives

 Some early attempts at creating cyborgs resulted in individuals with severe psychological problems.
 Since they are "indestructible" they are allowed to wander the world on specific missions for the Company.
 One, called Abdiel, services the regeneration tank repositories where many immortals are kept.
 Abdiel is unable to retain new memories, and lives in a perpetual Now.
 Another, encountered by Kalugin in 19th century California, calls himself Courier, and performs that exact job for the Company.
 He cannot stay too long in one place because his short-term memory malfunctions and causes fits of rage.
 Later Kalugin encounters Nicoletta, a female Defective on a mission to "take care of mortals", just before a worldwide pandemic reaches his location.

 Bobby Ross

 Bobby Ross's case is unusual.
 Recruited from an automobile accident in 1958 at the age of 10, he proved to be a medical disaster as his DNA was too degraded to function in a self-repairing organism.
-He suffers from disfiguring growths and other ailments.
+He has disfiguring growths and other ailments.
 Proving to be a mathematical genius, he was allowed to study time travel, but somehow turned himself into a living time machine.
 Not only that, he was able to travel to his future, an ability he used to get himself 21st century medical treatment.
 Until caught, he lived in 1951, experiencing the same year over and over.
 He is able to send objects back in time, and during experiments with sending the same object to the same place and time over and over, he claims to have caused the explosions resulting in the Tunguska event and the Cretaceous–Paleogene extinction event.